Death on the Nile (1978 film)

 Death on the Nile is a 1978 British mystery film based on Agatha Christie's 1937 novel of the same name, directed by John Guillermin and adapted by Anthony Shaffer.
 The film features the Belgian detective Hercule Poirot, played by Peter Ustinov for the first time, plus an all-star supporting cast that includes Maggie Smith, Angela Lansbury, Bette Davis, Mia Farrow, Jane Birkin, David Niven, George Kennedy, and Jack Warden.
-The film is a follow-up to the 1974 film Murder on the Orient Express.
+The film is a standalone sequel to the 1974 film Murder on the Orient Express.

 It takes place in Egypt in 1937, mostly on a period paddle steamer on the Nile.
-Various famous Ancient Egyptian sights are featured in the film, such as the Great Pyramids, the Sphinx, and temples at Abu Simbel and Karnak, sometimes out of sequence (the boat trip scenes start at Aswan, move downstream to Karnak, and then shift upstream to Abu Simbel).
+Various famous Ancient Egyptian sights are featured in the film, such as the Great Pyramids, the Sphinx, and temples at Abu Simbel and Karnak.

 Death on the Nile won the Academy Award for Best Costume Design at the 51st Academy Awards.

 Plot

-Wealthy heiress Linnet Ridgeway agrees to hire her friend Jacqueline "Jackie" de Bellefort's unemployed fiancé, Simon Doyle, as her estate manager.
-Soon after, Linnet and Simon marry after a whirlwind courtship.
-While honeymooning in Egypt, they are continually stalked and hounded by the jilted Jackie.
-To evade her, the Doyles pretend to go to the Aswan railway station before backtracking to board a Nile paddle steamer, the S.S.
+Expat heiress Linnet Ridgeway hires her friend Jackie de Bellefort's fiancé, Simon Doyle, as her English estate manager.
+Linnet and Simon marry following a whirlwind courtship.
+Honeymooning in Egypt, they are surprised by the jilted Jackie, who is stalking them.
+To avoid her, the Doyles pretend to take a train to Alexandria, then board the Nile paddle steamer, S.S.
 Karnak.
-Also in Egypt is detective Hercule Poirot, who will slowly learn about the situation.
+Holidaying detective Hercule Poirot learns about the situation.

-During an on-shore excursion to the Temple of Karnak, a large stone is pushed off a pillar and narrowly misses the Doyles.
-The couple is shocked when Jackie joins the cruise, having ignored detective Hercule Poirot's advice to stay away.
-Jackie also reveals that she carries a small .22 caliber pistol and is a crack shot.
-That evening, Jackie confronts Simon in a drunken rage and shoots him in the leg, then is escorted away.
-The next morning, Linnet is found dead from a gunshot wound to the head.
-The letter "J" written in blood on the wall above her bed implicates Jackie, but she has a solid alibi, as Miss Bowers sedated her with morphia and watched her all night.
+During an excursion to the Temple of Karnak, a large falling stone narrowly misses the Doyles.
+Jackie joins the cruise, ignoring Poirot's advice to stay away.
+She is a crack shot and carries a pistol.
+Drunk, she shoots Simon in the leg during dinner.
+The next morning Linnet is found dead, shot in the head with the letter "J" in blood on the wall.
+However, Jackie has a solid alibi, as fellow passenger Miss Bowers sedated her with morphia and watched her all night.

-Poirot and his friend, Colonel Race, investigate.
-They discover that numerous passengers had motives to kill Linnet: Louise Bourget, Linnet's maid, was bitter that her mistress refused a promised dowry; Andrew Pennington, Linnet's American trustee, was embezzling from her; Mrs. van Schuyler, an elderly American socialite and a kleptomaniac, wanted Linnet's pearl necklace; van Schuyler's nurse, Miss Bowers, blamed Linnet's father for financially ruining her family; Salome Otterbourne, a romance novelist, was being sued by Linnet for libel; Mrs. Otterbourne's daughter, Rosalie, wanted to protect her mother from financial ruin; Jim Ferguson, an outspoken Communist writer, hated Linnet for her wealth; and Dr. Ludwig Bessner, a Swiss psychiatrist, faced Linnet exposing his unorthodox treatments that harmed some of her friends.
+Poirot and lawyer Colonel Johnnie Race investigate.
+Unknown to the Doyles, Race is there following Andrew Pennington, Linnet's trustee suspected of embezzlement.
+Almost every passenger had motives to kill Linnet: her maid Louise Bourget was bitter that her mistress refused her a dowry; Pennington, who was trying to hide his embezzlement; kleptomaniac American socialite Marie Van Schuyler wanted Linnet's pearl necklace; Van Schuyler's nurse, Miss Bowers, blamed Linnet's father Melhuish for ruining her family; romance novelist Salome Otterbourne was being sued by Linnet for libel; Otterbourne's daughter, Rosalie, wanted to protect her mother; Communist writer Jim Ferguson hated Linnet for her wealth; and Swiss psychiatric doctor Ludwig Bessner faced Linnet exposing his unorthodox treatments.